Nian-Jingqing/EEG_Processor/docs/first-subject-and-file.rst

 .. warning::

-    Although it may seem that the BIDS processor can import EDF files, it may not accurately handle **any** EDF file.
-The three specified formats (EGI, Compumedics, 10-20) have known data structures and the BIDS Processor "knows" how to import them.
+    Although it may seem that the EEG Processor can import EDF files, it may not accurately handle **any** EDF file.
+The three specified formats (EGI, Compumedics, 10-20) have known data structures and the EEG Processor "knows" how to import them.
 Any other EDF may not have the expected data structure and may not import properly.

 Ok, now you've specified all the import settings.
 What's next?